abbezz/Tech-Blog-Project-/README.md

-download npm JSON packages by entering npm i or npm install create a dotenv file enter npm start to start the server.js file which will then start API on localhost PORT 8000 Usage
+download npm JSON packages by entering npm i or npm install create a dotenv file

+Usage
 Users can access the deployed application on Heroku using the following link: